 Although we’re generally remarkably impressed with the inherent efficiency of modern forced-induction motor, why is it that we welcome the 5.5-litre, twin-turbocharged motor in the CLS 63 S with a mild sense of trepidation?

 Mainly because we’ve been so won over by the depth of character and performance of the naturally aspirated 6.2-litre V8 it replaces.
 However, this engine not only has more grunt than the 6.2-litre V8 but is also 32 percent more efficient.

 And in no installation does it make more sense than in the CLS.
-We already know the four-dour coupé to be excellent luxury transport, and as a sort of high-end enthusiast’s limo it can justify having 549bhp (in the Performance Pack model tested here) better than most other Mercedes.
+We already know the four-dour coupé to be excellent luxury transport or for those craving extra practicality a shooting brake, and as a sort of high-end enthusiast’s limo it can justify having 576bhp better than most other Mercedes.

 But there’s no point to having such extravagant outputs – or an equally extravagent price – if it’s not sensationally entertaining, as well as civilised executive transport.
 And that’s not an easily achieved compromise.

 In 2014, the Mercedes-Benz CLS was given a facelift, which largely was condensed to a new front grille, bumper and headlights, while the inside was given a light sprucing up.
 The CLS 63 S gained a wet clutch version of its seven-speed automatic as AMG seeked faster shifting to help unlock its performance potential.